shajra/shajra-provisioning/doc/provisioning-walkthrough.md

 For the Nixpkgs infrastructure, packages are built against a specific version of Nixpkgs.
 Some versions of Nixpkgs are considered stable, others unstable.
 Which version we consider stable or unstable might vary with platform.
 We might want all the packages installed at the system-level to be from a stable set.
 But we might be willing to try out unstable packages at the user-level.
 Even then, we might want to make exceptions for specific packages.

-To deal with this complexity, this project builds out multiple versions of Nixpkgs.
+To deal with this complexity, this project can build from multiple versions of Nixpkgs.
 Each instance is further extended by an overlay that augments them with custom packages.
 The Haskell.nix infrastructure independently uses its own instance of Nixpkgs.

 Nixpkgs is gigantic, with many thousands of packages.
 On top of that, we now have multiple instances of Nixpkgs to choose packages from.
 Fortunately, because Nix is lazily evaluated, we only have to build what we need.
 So, our next step is to select packages.

 The selection of packages is done within the top-level [`packages.nix`](../packages.nix) file.
 The Nix expression in this file is a function.
 The input of this function passes in a small API from both the Nixpkgs and Haskell.nix infrastructure to select out packages and group them into sets, later used in configuration modules.

 By building selected packages separately from system-level or home directory configuration, we can easily integrate the build of these packages into CI.
-Some CI services like GitHub Actions have limits on both compute time and disk space per job, so it helps break up package sets into chunks.
+Some CI services like GitHub Actions have limits on both compute time and disk space per job, so it helps break up the build into chunks.

 ## Configuration modules<a id="sec-3-2"></a>

 Whether setting system-level configuration with `nixos-rebuild` or `darwin-rebuild`, or user-level configuration with `home-manager`, all of these tools are configured with the NixOS-style configuration module infrastructure.

 Nix's configuration module infrastructure originally targeted the configuration of just NixOS.
 The goal of NixOS modules is to make it easy to toggle features on/off with lightweight declarative configuration options.
-However, the module infrastructure is general enough to be used as a configuration system for any project, not just NixOS, but Nix-Darawin and Home Manager as well.
+However, the module infrastructure is general enough to be used as a configuration system for any project, not just NixOS, but Nix-Darwin and Home Manager as well.

 These upstream projects all maintain many modules for various tools and configurations.
 The code in these modules does all the complicated tasks of installing the correct packages and weaving everything into configuration files.
 These modules also bake in a lot of helpful verification of our configuration.
 Using upstream modules simplifies our configuration considerably.